 Pregnant women and mothers in workplace

-During pregnancy and the use of maternity, parental or adoption leave, the employer may not terminate your employment contract
+During pregnancy and the use of maternity, parental or adoption leave, the employer must not terminate your employment contract

 The employer may not refuse to employ a pregnant woman because of her condition, terminate her employment contract or offer her an amended employment contract under less favourable terms.